 1. Perform market research

 The first step in any branding project is market research.
-Don't panic!
+Don’t panic!
 This action means analyzing all the details that make up the market you want to enter.
-Whether it's direct and indirect competitors, threats and weaknesses, your strengths and weaknesses, but above all your target customer, always keep an eye on what's going on in your environment.
+Whether it’s direct and indirect competitors, threats and weaknesses, your strengths and weaknesses, but above all your ideal buyer, always keep an eye on what’s going on in your environment.

-From this precise, well-constructed analysis, you'll be able to draw up administrative documents that'll help you stay on course throughout your adventure.
-Also, never forget that market research has no expiration date: keeping an eye on your business environment is always beneficial, so that you can renew, innovate, and improve your offerings throughout your adventure.
+From this precise, well-constructed analysis, you’ll be able to draw up administrative documents that will assist you in remaining on the right track throughout your adventure.
+Also, never forget that market research has no expiration date: keeping an eye on your business environment is always beneficial, so that you can renew, innovate, and improve your offerings.

 Four key points are essential to any market study.